taktsoft/frikandel/README.md

 2.1.0 -- Reset session only once if using the combination of TTL and IP address binding.
 2.0.0 -- Added IP address binding.
 Renamed callback from 'on_expired_session' to 'on_invalid_session'.

+## Test

+To run the test suite with different rails version, you can use this one liners:

+    $ export RAILS_VERSION=3.2.0; bundle update && bundle exec rake spec
+    $ export RAILS_VERSION=4.0.0; bundle update && bundle exec rake spec
+    $ export RAILS_VERSION=4.1.0; bundle update && bundle exec rake spec

+Credits for this go to http://www.schneems.com/post/50991826838/testing-against-multiple-rails-versions/

 ## Contributing
 1. Fork it
 2. Create your feature branch (git checkout -b my-new-feature)